DIGITAL SME Essay competition

 2. The Prize

 a.
-The winner(s) will be based on the decision of the judging panel.
+One or more winners may be selected, based on the sole decision of the judging panel.

-c.
+e.
 Moreover, the rewarded essay will be promoted on the DIGITAL SME website, social media channels and during flagship events, such as the DIGITAL SME Summit.
-DIGITAL SME will reimburse travel expenses to attend such events to the winner and reserves the right to invite other finalists.
+DIGITAL SME may reimburse travel expenses incurred within the European Union for the winner to attend such events and reserves the right to invite other finalists.

 3. How to enter